electronicarts/gigi/README.md

 For feature requests, the more information you give us about your need, the better we can come up with something to address the need.
 We may not always give you what you want as you describe it, but we will aim to solve the spirit of what you are asking for, considering any other constraints that may be in play.

 If you could also let us know the urgency of the bug or missing feature on your side, that will help us triage the work.
 We can't promise to have an immediate resolution to your report, but we will do what we can, as soon as we can.

+# Sharing Techniques In The Gigi Browser

+See this document for more information: [Sharing Techniques In The Gigi Browser](readme/BrowserSharing.md)

 # Contributors